build-on-aws/content/posts/three-tips-for-reinvent/index.md

 ### 👩‍💻 Community events

-Community Developer Lounge is where I spent most of my time as AWS Developer Advocate.
+Community Developer Lounge is where I spent most of my time as an AWS Developer Advocate.
 Here, you can talk to experts, meet the community in-person, sign up for your local community and more.
-There are also sessions by community members called as Dev Chats - session IDs start with COM***.
+There are also sessions by community members called as Dev Chats - session IDs start with `COM***`.
 AWS Heroes are also presenting in 12 breakout sessions.

 For more updates do check out [re:Invent Community page](https://reinvent.awsevents.com/community/#networking)
 ![AWS Community Developer Lounge](images/dev-lounge.jpg)